 Ranikot Fort is a historical Talpur fort in the Jamshoro District of Sindh.
 It’s known as The Great Wall of Sindh and is believed to be the world’s largest fort, with a circumference of approximately 32 kilometers!

-I loved walking through this fort and exploring all the different rooms which you can get inside.
-There are a lot of great photo opportunities here and at the top you have great views of the surrounding area.
+I loved walking through this fort and exploring the different rooms you could get inside.
+There are a lot of great photo opportunities here, and at the top, you have great views of the surrounding area.

 I visited many forts on my trip through India last year, and although impressive, they are generally crowded with tourists.
 At Ranikot Fort, I saw about two other groups of people aside from ours.